Vertrix-ai/streaming_analytics_demo/README.md

 mkdir -p models/coinbase
 ```

-In this directory we'll create a file called stg_coinbase__sources.sql.
+In this directory we'll create a file called _coinbase__sources.sql.
 This file will give a reference to the data we are using as the basis for our transformations.

 ```yaml
 version: 2